 6. Squats

 When doing squats, go a bit lower than a position that gets you parallel to the floor.
-I know this is not really a recommendation of many personal trainers, but the research shows that the lower the squats, the lesser is the chance for you to get injured.
+I know this is not really a recommendation of many personal trainers, but the research shows that the lower the squats, the less the chance for you to get injured.

 Ask any orthopedist when the knee is least stable, and they will tell you it is at an angle of ninety degrees, and that is when your thighs are parallel to the floor.